melperez19/Project-3--Order-Me-This-App/README.md

 * **MomentJS** - Formats the date and time of the created event

+* **agGrid** - Places all orders in an event into a nice react grid table component

 #### Future Features Include
+* Add authentication or limited views for participants to only see the order page and not have access to the host's secure nav links
 * Add the specific agGrid print ready functionality for the Order Summary table
 * Add another Logout button on the landing page as well
-* Update the placeholder texts to be more usuable for other types of orders (office supplies, maintanance work, grocery runs, etc.)
+* Update the placeholder texts to be more usuable for other types of orders (office supplies, maintanance work, grocery runs, etc.) - Possibly adding radio buttons on the _Create Events Page_ to specify what type of run that event will be, and populate ordering forms and email templates specific to that type of run
+* Add a _Saved Contacts_ page to store frequent participant email addresses
+* Also save a username for reference as oppossed to just using the email address and password authentication
+* Add an equation to tally up the total dollar amount of all orders within an event
+* Add a payment system for participants to pay their order amount to fully make this app quick and easy